everx-labs/DeBot-IS-consortium/NumberInput/README.md

 ## Functions

-`int` - prints prompt message to the user and returns singed integer entered by user
+`get` - prints prompt message to the user and returns singed integer entered by user

 arguments: